tadvi/log/README.md

 # log

-Log with colors
-Uses standard logger behind the screnes.
+Log with colors.
+It uses standard logger behind the screnes.